 - Eggs (look for organic or free range)

-Zinc, an essential trace mineral involved in all human living cells, is a vital mineral required for healthy reproduction.
+Zinc, an essential trace mineral found in all human living cells, is a vital mineral required for healthy reproduction.

 Zinc is often discussed in male fertility due to its role in sperm health including but not limited to: